Follifoot

-Follifoot is a village and civil parish in the Harrogate district of North Yorkshire, England.
+Follifoot is a village and civil parish in the county of North Yorkshire, England.
 It is situated on the A658 road and 4 mi south-east from the town centre of Harrogate.

 History

 The village name is derived from Old Norse translating as "place of the horse fight" and the village has a long association with horse sports.
-Follifoot is not listed in the Domesday Book and the earliest known record is as Pholifet in the 12th century.
-Anglo-Saxon remains have been discovered in and near to the village and an Anglian cross is displayed at the crossroads at the top of the village.
+Follifoot is not listed in the Domesday Book of 1086, and the earliest known record is as Pholifet in the 12th century.
+Anglo-Saxon remains have been discovered in and near to the village, and an Anglian cross is displayed at the crossroads at the top of the village.

 In the 19th century the village was a thriving community supported by such commerce as the flax industry, tanning, tailors, joiners, a wheelwright, cordwainer and blacksmiths.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate; it is now administered by the unitary North Yorkshire Council.

 Amenities

 The village has two pubs the Radcliffe Arms and the Harewood Arms, both Sam Smiths.
 The village has one shop and post office and opposite a small school.
 There is one Anglican church, St. Joseph and St. James situated on Plompton Road.
 The village is served by one bus service, the X70 operated by Connexionsbuses and links the village with Harrogate, Spofforth, Wetherby and York.